-Wanna turn your beauteous halloween invitations tactile?
-Before you send your design out for printing or fire up that inkjet in your den, get the lowdown on everything from how pixels affect print size to monitor calibration in our photo printing article.
-You can also make sure your dimensions are on point with our handy pixels/inches conversion chart and resize tool, and print your invitations on high-quality flat cards in the PicMonkey Print Shop.
+Wanna go old school and make an invitation you can actually hand someone, or maybe even put a stamp on (Do not ask what a stamp is.
+Just don’t.)?
+Before you send your design out for printing or fire up that inkjet, get the lowdown on everything from how pixels affect print size to monitor calibration in our photo printing article.
+You can also make sure your dimensions are on point with our handy pixels/inches conversion chart and resize tool before printing your invitations on high-quality flat cards in the PicMonkey Print Shop.

 - Make menu cards.
-You guests are probably gonna want to know what they’re ingesting—especially the vegetarian/vegan/gluten-free peeps.
+Your guests are probably gonna want to know if there’s any gluten, dairy, eye of newt, or meat in those chafing dishes.
 Display buffet info in a fun way by transforming our Halloween party invitation templates into menu cards.

-- Dress up goodie bags.
-Pick a template and sub out party info for a cute Halloween message, or goody bag recipient’s name.
-Print, grab some paper lunch sacks and a glue stick, and your festive bags are ready to be filled with treats.
+- Dress up goody bags.
+Pick a template and switch out party info for a cute Halloween message or goody bag recipients’ names.
+Print ‘em up, grab some paper lunch sacks and a glue stick, and your festive bags are ready to be filled with treats.

 - Jazz up your doors.
-Make your party theme match your invitations by turning these invitation templates into signage.
+Make your party theme match your invitations by turning these templates into signage.
 Quickly give guests need-to-know info — like where to find the bathroom, whether or not to knock on the front door, or where the grub is — by hanging a few well-designed signs on your walls and/or doors.

 Let’s do this thing!
-Get a PicMonkey membership and make wow-worthy invites, right now.
+Get a PicMonkey subscription and make wow-worthy invites right now.